nosqlbench/nosqlbench/engine-cli/src/main/resources/basic.md

     ./nb docserver

 # To run a simple built-in workload run:
     ./nb cql-iot

-# To get a list of workloads run:
+# To get a list of scenarios to run:
-    ./nb --list-workloads
+    ./nb --list-scenarios

-# Note: this will include built-in workloads, shipped with nb and workloads in your local directory.

 # To provide your own contact points (comma separated), add the hosts= parameter
     ./nb cql-iot hosts=host1,host2

-# Additionally, if you have docker installed on your local system, and your user has permissions to use it, you can use --docker-metrics to stand up a live metrics dashboard at port 3000.
+# Additionally, if you have docker installed on your local system,
+# and your user has permissions to use it, you can use
+# --docker-metrics to stand up a live metrics dashboard at port 3000.

     ./nb cql-iot --docker-metrics